-Spouse Spouse means: An individual who is legally married to the subscriber An individual who is a state registered domestic partner of the subscriber or who meets the requirements for domestic partner coverage under this plan.
+documentation of significant improvement is considered maintenance therapy and is not a rehabilitative service.
+Rehabilitative devices may be limited to those that have FDA approval and are prescribed by a qualified provider.
+Service Area King, Pierce, Spokane, and Thurston County in Washington State Services Procedures, surgeries, consultations, advice, diagnosis, referrals, treatment, supplies, drugs, devices, technologies or places of service.
+Skilled Nursing Care Medical care ordered by a physician and requiring the knowledge and training of a licensed registered nurse.
+Skilled Nursing Facility A medical facility licensed by the state to provide nursing services that require the direction of a physician and nursing supervised by a registered nurse, and that is approved by Medicare or would qualify for Medicare approval if so requested.
+Specialist A provider who focuses on a specific area of medicine or a group of patients to diagnose, manage, prevent or treat certain types of symptoms and conditions.
+Spouse An individual who is legally married to the subscriberAn individual who is a domestic partner of the subscriber.
 Subscriber An enrolled employee of the Participating Employer.
 Coverage under this plan is established in the subscriber's name.
 Subscription Charge The monthly rates we establish as consideration for the benefits offered under this contract.
-Substance Use Disorder (Also called Chemical Dependency) Dependence on or addiction to drugs or alcohol.
-It can be a physiological (physical) dependency or a psychological (mental) dependency or both.
-People with substance use disorders usually use drugs or alcohol in a frequent or intense pattern that leads to: Losing control over the amount and circumstances of use.
-Developing a tolerance of the substance or having withdrawal symptoms if they reduce or stop the use.
-Making their health worse or putting it in serious danger.
-Not being able to function well socially or on the job.
-Physical consequences of use such as drug psychoses and drug dependence syndromes.
-State and federal law require that the copays and coinsurance for medically necessary outpatient and inpatient services provide to treat substance use disorder will be no more than the copays and coinsurance for medical and surgical services.
-Prescription drugs to treat substance use disorder are covered under the same terms and conditions as other prescription drugs covered under this plan.
+Substance Use Disorder Conditions Substance-related disorders included in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association.
+Substance use disorder is an addictive relationship with any drug or alcohol characterized by a physical or psychological relationship, or both, that interferes on a recurring basis with an individual's social, psychological, or physical adjustment to common problems.
+Substance use disorder does not include addiction to or dependency on tobacco, tobacco products, or foods.Losing control over the amount and circumstances of use.
 Urgent Care Treatment of unscheduled, drop-in patients who have minor illnesses and injuries.
 These illnesses or injuries need treatment right away, but they are not life-threatening.
 Examples are high fevers, minor sprains and cuts, and ear, nose and throat infections.
 Urgent care is provided at a medical facility that is open to the public and has extended hours.
 Virtual Care Healthcare services provided through the use of online technology, telephonic and secure messaging of member initiated care from a remote location (e.g. home) or an originating site with a provider that is diagnostic and treatment focused.
-Originating site: Hospital, Rural health clinic, federally qualified health center, physician's or other health care provider office, community mental health center, skilled nursing facility, home, or renal dialysis center, except an independent renal dialysis center.
-Visit A visit is one session of consultation, diagnosis, or treatment with a provider.
+Originating site: Hospital, rural health clinic, federally qualified health center, physician's or other health care provider office, community mental health center, skilled nursing facility, home, or renal dialysis center,

+Visit except an independent renal dialysis center.
+A visit is one session of consultation, diagnosis, or treatment with a provider.
 We count multiple visits with the same provider on the same day as one visit.
 Two or more visits on the same date with different providers count as separate visits.
-Visual Oral Screenings or Assessments Performed by a licensed dentist or dental hygienist under the supervision of a licensed dentist to determine the need for sealants, fluoride treatment, and/or when triage services are provided in settings other than dental offices or dental clinics.
-We, Us and Our Premera HMO
+We, Us and Our Premera Blue Cross HMO